lichess-org/lila/mongodb.md

 Numbers
 -------

-The schema is composed by 25 collections.
 At the time of writing (Oct 13 2012), the DB contains 10,2 million objects and occupies 12,8 GB on the filesystem.
 All indexes fit in 824 MB.
 More than 10,000 games are added every day.
 Each game is updated 60 times in average, once per chess move.
-There are also the forum posts, private messages and millions of chat messages.
+There are also the forum posts, tournaments, private messages and bazillions of chat messages.
+On average, lichess performs around 150 queries, 40 updates and 50 commands per second.

 Storing games
 -------------